Car Accident Injuries and Whiplash

 - Headaches, most often starting at the base of the skull

 - Tenderness or pain in shoulder, upper back or arms

 Why Northern Nevada Chiropractic instead of just any other chiropractor?

-The NNC Difference – When it comes to treating auto accident injuries, there are few chiropractic clinics that can compete with our professional experience, our customer care, or our state-of-the-art equipment and facilities.
-The doctors at NNC have years of experience and have attended post graduate education in the treatment of motor vehicle related accident cases.
+When it comes to treating auto accident injuries, there are few chiropractic clinics that can compete with our professional experience, our customer care, or our state-of-the-art equipment and facilities.
+The doctors at NNC have years of experience and have attended post graduate education in the treatment of car accident injuries.
 Our chiropractors typically co-manage treatment plans with other medical care providers to give patients a balanced approach on the path to recovery.

 Does car insurance pay for Chiropractic care?